-The OTC directors have approved a four-level cultural responsiveness awareness training program facilitated by Indigenous Allied Health Australia (IAHA) for directors, staff, professional advisers, committee members, and accreditation and assessment assessors.
+The OTC directors have approved a three-level cultural responsiveness awareness training program facilitated by Indigenous Allied Health Australia (IAHA) for directors, staff, professional advisers, committee members, and accreditation and assessment assessors.

-The first two levels will be undertaken individually on line, with the third level via a workshop in April 2022, and a fourth level workshop undertaken thereafter.
+The first two levels will be undertaken individually on line, with the third level via a workshop/webinar in August 2022.

-Internationally-qualified practitioners will also be required to complete successfully three levels of cultural responsiveness awareness training, also developed and designed specifically for the OTC by IAHA, prior to commencing the Stage 2 period of supervised practice.
+Overseas-qualified practitioners will also be required to complete successfully three levels of cultural responsiveness awareness training, also developed and designed specifically for the OTC by IAHA, prior to commencing the Stage 2 period of supervised practice.